-We ate at Lenteja Express at least a dozen times during our stay in Medellin and tried almost everything vegan on the menu including the lasagna, nachos, falafel plate, and a few different burgers.
+We ate at Lenteja Express at least a dozen times during our stay in Medellin.
+We tried almost everything on the menu that is vegan including the lasagna, nachos, falafel plate, and a few different burgers.

 The burger is served with roasted potatoes doused heavily with a spicy and salty seasoning mix and accompanied by fresh juice or wandolo, a hibiscus drink, to wash everything down.

 The hummus plate is a bit on the lighter side but still satisfying.
 The creamy hummus is sprinkled with paprika and drizzled with olive oil.

 The Menu del Dia, however, is so enticing we stuck to it every time we visited Veg Station.
 It usually included a soup, huge plate of vegetables and grains, dessert, and fresh juice or smoothie.

 Verdeo is the most well known vegetarian and vegan restaurant in Medellin.
 The dishes are expertly executed, the setting is super relaxed, and the decor is absolutely adorable.

 This veggie chili came with a sweet and savory side salad, wandolo, and a slice of sweet watermelon sprinkled with cinnamon and drizzled with a mango compote.

-The Chocolate Vegan Mousse will satisfy even the most extreme chocoholic.
+Their Chocolate Vegan Mousse will satisfy even the most extreme chocoholic.
 This dessert is thick and creamy, intensely flavored with dark chocolate, and paired with a shot of sweet macerated strawberries.
 It’s the perfect way to end any meal at Verdeo.

 BioFilik has a menu del dia special with three options, one of which is the Kibbie Plate.
 The vegan version comes with warm pita bread, kibbie, a fresh green salad drizzled with sesame dressing, a big bowl of delicious hummus, fresh juice, and a vegan granola bar.